milanaryal/milanaryal.github.io/_posts/2014/2014-12-18-understanding-serif-and-sans-serif-typefaces.md

   <figcaption>For free fonts and dingbats, check <a href="http://www.urbanfonts.com" rel="nofollow">UrbanFonts.com</a></figcaption>
 </figure>

-This clever infographic — that smartly draws upon humor to drive home its points — offers a simple, insightful conclusion that designers should bear in mind: “The best font choices are ones where readers do not notice the font … but the message.”
+This clever infographic --- that smartly draws upon humor to drive home its points --- offers a simple, insightful conclusion that designers should bear in mind: "The best font choices are ones where readers do not notice the font ... but the message."

 ### The history of typography